microsoft/SGN/README.md

 ```

 ## Reference

+This repository holds the codes for the following paper:

+**Semantics-Guided Neural Networks for Efficient Skeleton-Based Human Action Recognition**.
+CVPR, 2020, [paper](https://arxiv.org/abs/1904.01189)

-If you find our papers and repo useful, please cite our papers.
+If you find our paper and repo useful, please cite our paper.
 Thanks!

 ```
 @inproceedings{zhang2020semantics,